 The Management of the IQAC Cell in the University has shown the commitment towards the energy auditing during the pre-audit meeting.
-They were ready to encourage supporting all green activities.
+They were ready to encourage supporting all energy save activities.
 It was decided to promote all activities that are environment friendly such as awareness programs on the environment, campus farming, planting more trees, biodiversity management on the campus etc., after the energy auditing.
 The management of the University was willing to formulate policies based on energy auditing report.

-2.2 Objectives of energy auditing :
+2.2 Objectives of energy auditing:

 The objectives of Energy Auditing are to assess a resource and fossil fuel utilization aids effective learning and provides a learning Resource management.
-Energy Audit is the most efficient and ecological way to manage environmental problems.
+Energy Audit is the most efficient andecological way to manage environmental problems.
 It is a kind of professional care which is the responsibility of each individual who are the part of economical, financial, social, environmental factors.
-It is necessary to conduct energy audit in university campus because students become aware of the energy audit, its advantages to save the planet and they become good citizen of our country.
+It is necessary to conductenergy audit in university campus because students become aware of the energy audit, its advantages to save the planet and they become good citizen of our country.
 Thus Energy audit becomes necessary at the University level.
-This energy audit assumes significance due to the fact that the Vidyasagar University electricity bill had crossed Rs.
-1.6 crores during 2017-18, and it was aimed at obtaining a detailed idea about the various end use energy consumption activities and identifying, enumerating and evaluating the possible energy savings opportunities.
-The target is to achieve savings in the electrical energy consumption to the extent of 25%.
+This energy audit assumes significance due to the fact that the Vidyasagar University electricity bill is about Rs.
+1.6 crores during 2018-19, and it was aimed at obtaining a detailed idea about the various end use energy consumption activities and identifying, enumerating and evaluating the possible energy savings opportunities.
+The target is to acmeve savings in the electrical energy consumption to the extent of 25%.
 The audit was also aimed at giving the students a feel of the practical problems and difficulties in carrying out energy audits.
-As energy engineers, the students of the department enthusiastically participated in the endeavor.
+As energy engineers, thestudents of the department enthusiastically participated in the endeavor.

+Interview with DSW
-To study of interrelationship between beneficiary and environment in the University campus

-To Establish to provide basis for improved sustainability
+- > To study of interrelationship between beneficiary and environment in the University campus - To Establish to provide basis for improved sustainability - Recognize the cost saving methods through energy minimizing and managing - ➤ Point out the prevailing and forthcoming complications - Authenticate conformity with the implemented laws

-$\triangleright$

-Recognize the cost

-saving methods through energy minimizing and managing
+Interview with Faculty in Geography Dept.

-- Point out the prevailing and forthcoming complications - Authenticate conformity with the implemented laws - > Empower the organizations to frame a better environmental performance - > Financial savings through a reduction in resource use - Development of ownership, personal and social responsibility for the University and its environment and resource - Enhancement of university profile developing an environmental ethic and value systems in youngsters.

-Energy auditing should become a valuable tool in the management and monitoring of Eco- sustainable development programs of the University
+- Empower the organizations to frame a better environmental performance - Financial savings through a reduction in resource use - Development of ownership, personal and social responsibility for the University and its environment and resource - Enhancement of university profile developing an environmental ethic and value systems in youngsters. - ➤ Energy auditing should become a valuable tool in the management and monitoring of Eco- sustainable development programs of the University